Benchmarking Self-Supervised Learning Methods for Accelerated MRI Reconstruction: Further experimental details

+We provide details of the benchmarked loss functions' reimplementations below.
+All components of our modular experiments are implemented using DeepInverse \citep{tachella_deepinverse_2025}, and full code is at \href{https://github.com/Andrewwango/ssibench}{github.com/Andrewwango/ssibench}.

+\paragraph{General notes} Some losses compute additional forward passes of $\ft$ per training iteration.
+For these, more Monte Carlo passes per iteration could improve performance but we uniformly limit this to one additional pass for all methods for efficiency.
+Secondly, the training metric $\ell$ in benchmarked methods' original papers varies between L1 and L2 (MSE); since this is not instrumental in recovering information, and many methods' theory rely on the MSE, we use L2 for standardised evaluation.
+Thirdly, where there is more than one term in the loss we weight the terms evenly.

+\paragraph{Measurement consistency:} We simply take $\ell$ as the MSE in kspace as per \citep{senouf_self-supervised_2019} with $\beta>0,\alpha=\gamma=0$.
+In the multi-coil case, we take $\ell$ as the MSE in the backprojected $\A^\top$ space as we find this provides better results.

+\paragraph{Measurement splitting:} We use a 2D mask with split ratio $\rho=0.6$ following \citet{yaman_self-supervised_2020}, drawn randomly each instance during training following \citet{yaman_multi-mask_2022}.
+For weighted-SSDU we use an independent 1D Gaussian mask following \citet{millard_theoretical_2023}.
+At inference time, we do not perform additional correction for both \citet{millard_theoretical_2023,millard_clean_2024} since our network maps directly to images $\ft:\mathcal{Y}\rightarrow\mathcal{X}$.
+We ablate and justify the splitting mask choices in \cref{sec:ssdu_ablation}.
+For \citep{hu_self-supervised_2021}, the authors train two networks, but we follow their ablation and share these weights to keep the number of parameters constant for a fair setup, follow the partitioning used above, and remove the ISTA-Net-specific loss terms.
+Note that \citep{wang_parcel_2023} is equivalent to the above but takes the consistency loss on embeddings of $\xhat_1,\xhat_2$ instead.
+Both \citep{wang_parcel_2023,zhou_dual-domain_2022} are equivalent to the above but with the addition of a superfluous $\mathcal{L}_\text{MC}$.

-\begin{proposition}[Unpaired Artifact2Artifact as sum of SSDU losses] Consider the Artifact2Artifact \cite{liu_rare_2020} scenario where $\y_i^{(k)}$ be independent sets of measurements of the same subject $i$ (e.g. arriving in a stream) such that $\y_i=\bigcup_{k}\y_i^{(k)}\in\mathbb{R}^m$ is the full undersampled measurement from one acquisition $i$ (i.e. there are no more measurements of the same subject). $\A_i^{(k)\top}\y_i^{(k)}$ are then the independent "artifact"-corrupted images.
+\begin{proposition}[Equivalence of unpaired Artifact2Artifact as sum of SSDU losses] Consider the Artifact2Artifact \citep{liu_rare_2020} scenario where $\y_i^{(k)}$ are independent sets of measurements of the same subject $i$ (\eg arriving in a stream) such that $\y_i=\bigcup_{k}\y_i^{(k)}\in\mathbb{R}^m$ is the full undersampled measurement from one acquisition $i$ (i.e. there are no more measurements of the same subject). $\A_i^{(k)\top}\y_i^{(k)}$ are then the independent ``artifact''-corrupted images.
 The Artifact2Artifact loss draws a pair $k,l$ randomly at each iteration and constructs the loss

 where $\A_i^{(k)},\A_i^{(l)}$ are the operators associated with each measurement.
 We can then write this as the overlapping SSDU loss \citep[Fig.~5]{yaman_self-supervised_2020} by setting $\A_i^{(k)}=\M_k\A_i,\A_i^{(l)}=\M_l\A_i,\y_i^{(k)}=\M_k\y_i,\y_i^{(l)}=\M_l\y_i$ where $\M_k,\M_l$ are two overlapping mask subsampling sets.
 Then